Rob Wiethoff: Career

 While attending Indiana University, Wiethoff dated a woman who later moved to Los Angeles.
 He visited there for a week and was convinced by many people that they could get him acting roles in films, and he moved shortly after; though he did not take the offers seriously, he felt that it would be more enjoyable than working construction in Indiana.
 The promises that were offered to him failed to come true, and Wiethoff was left working as a bartender.
 He did not receive many jobs in acting, other than a few small roles in small films and television advertisements.
 He ultimately lived in Los Angeles for about ten years.

 Wiethoff was cast as protagonist John Marston in the video game Red Dead Redemption (2010) by Rockstar Games.
 He auditioned for the role in December 2008 by folding laundry while reading his lines.
 He felt that the audition was a waste of time, but received the role a few days later.
 He worked on the game for almost two years, with principal production lasting around six weeks.
 Recording would take place over a few weeks, before taking a break of a month or two.
 Wiethoff estimated that around 12–15 scenes were recorded each day.
 The recording crew often referred to scenes from Rockstar's Grand Theft Auto IV (2008) during production; Wiethoff pretended to understand before eventually admitting that he had not played the game.
 For his role in Red Dead Redemption, Wiethoff won Outstanding Character Performance at the 14th Annual Interactive Achievement Awards.
 He was nominated for Best Performance by a Human Male at the 2010 Spike Video Game Awards, where John was also nominated for Character of the Year.
-In 2013, Complex named Wiethoff's performance as one of the best in a video gaming, praising the growth of the character.
+In 2013, Complex named Wiethoff's performance as one of the best in a video game, praising the growth of the character.